Takadenoshi/sse-presentation/presentation/sse.md

 - Start react-app but not the server
 - Open react-app on Firefox
 - Connect to any endpoint
-- Firefox will attempt to reconnect once, encounter a network error, then stop
+- Chrome will keep trying to reconnect vs Firefox will quit after one network error
-  - Chrome will instead keep reconnecting

 ---